 First Time Login: If this is your first time logging in, My Kid’s Chart will ask you to enter a new password when you log in.

-Do You See the Patients You Expect?: If you are a parent or guardian of several children, your pediatric office can add each child to your user account.
+Do You See the Patients You Expect?: If you are a parent or guardian of several children, your pediatrician’s office can add each child to your user account.
 Patients can also appear on more than one login, so more than one parent or guardian, and the patient themselves, may be granted an account with access to the same patient’s medical records.
 Contact your pediatrician’s office if you are not seeing the patients you expect to see.

 Automatic Log Out: After 5 minutes of inactivity, MyKidsChart will log you out.